pablodecm/phd_thesis/src/103_chapter_3.md

-Another inference problem that can be defined based on the observed data, is parameter estimation, whose goal can be generally be defined as the determination of the possible or optimal values that the parameters of a statistical model could take to be consistent with the observations.
+Another inference problem that can be defined based on the observed data, is parameter estimation, whose goal can be generally be defined as the determination of the possible or optimal values that the parameters of a statistical model in relation to a set of observations.
 Two types of parameter estimation problems are often considered: point estimation and interval estimation.
 If the aim is to obtain the best estimate (i.e. a single value) of a vector of parameter based on a set of observations, it is referred to as a *point estimation* problem.
-When we are instead interested on using a set of observations to make statistical statements on the plausibility of a range or region for the values that the statistical model parameters could take, we are dealing with an *interval estimation* problem.
+When we are instead interested on using a set of observations to make statistical statements about a range or region for the values that the statistical model parameters, we are dealing with an *interval estimation* problem.

-Parameter estimation can be addressed either from a classical (i.e. also known as frequentist) standpoint where the true values of the parameter are assumed to be fixed but unknown;
+Parameter estimation can be addressed either from a classical (i.e. also known as frequentist) standpoint where the true values of the parameter are assumed to be fixed but unknown, and intervals represent the region of parameters for which the set of observed data could be obtained upon repeated sampling;
 or from a Bayesian perspective, where probabilistic statements representing the degree of belief on the values for the parameters are updated based on the set of observations.
-A classical inference approach is predominantly adopted in this document, where the definition of probability is based on the relative frequency of the outcome when many trials are carried out.
+A classical inference approach is predominantly adopted in this document, where the definition of probability is based on the relative frequency of the outcome when repeated trials are carried out.
 Classical interval estimation, often referred to as *confidence interval* estimation is strongly related with hypothesis testing, as reviewed in [Section @sec:hypo_test].
 The $100(1-\alpha)\%$ confidence interval (CI)